KristofferHebert/python-with-kristoffer-hebert/04/blog.md

 Learn about extending existing Classes, and importing classes from files this chapter.

 ## Overview
-Classes in Python allow you to group related variables and function inside reusable code.
-The syntax for classes is "class Classname:" Each class should have a __init__ function that is fired every time a class is instantiated.
-You instantiate a class with class = Classname(argument1, argument2).

-Within Classes you don't want every variable to be accessible.
-For example, you wouldn't want a class of User to be able to change it's self to have the permissions of an Admin.
-People could use this to maliciously harm your website.
-Private variables have the syntax of "__variable" and are usually grouped with the variables above "__init__".

-Hashlib is a hashing library within Python.
-It can be used encrypt sensitive data like passwords.
-You should never store passwords in the database as plain text.
-Use "import hashlib" to import the library.

-Time is a Python library used for time related functions.
-Use "import time" to import the library.
+You can extend existing Python classes using the "class Classname(ParentClass):" syntax.
+By extending an existing class, you are able to reuse existing code.
+You can override class functions by using the same namespace for variables and class functions.

+You can import existing classes from seperate files using the "from folder_name.file_name import ClassName".
+If the class file exists in a seperate folder, create __init__.py file.
+Inside that file add an array of files names in the __all__ variable.
+Should look like __all__ = ["file, file2, file3"]

 ## Admin class Code
 https://gist.github.com/KristofferHebert/227cf115c745b2cf8b8f418bbe926f42

 ## Summary
 - Extending Class syntax is "class Classname(ParentClass):"
-- import a class from file via "from folder_name.file_name "
+- import a class from file via "from folder_name.file_name import ClassName"
-- Use a getter function to access these private __variables
-- Instantiate a class with class = Classname(argument1, argument2)

 ### Next Steps
 Stay tuned for the next tutorial!